andrewzm/spherePP/README.md

 # Non-Homogeneous Poisson Process Intensity Modeling and Estimation using Measure Transport

 This GitHub page provides code for reproducing the results in Section 4.2 of the manuscript titled *Non-Homogeneous Poisson Process Intensity Modeling and Estimation using Measure Transport* by Tin Lok James Ng and Andrew Zammit-Mangion.
-The manuscript describes the use of normalizing flows, specifically radial flows, to model the intensity function of point process on the sphere.
+The manuscript describes the use of normalizing flows, specifically radial flows, to model the intensity function of a non-homogeneous point process on the sphere.

 The figure below depicts results from modeling the end locations of cyclone data in the North Pacific Ocean using the normalizing flows.
 The center panel shows the intensity-function estimate, while the left and right panels depict the empirical 10 and 90 percentiles of the bootstrap distribution of the intensity function, respectively.